surpher/pact-swift-examples/Pact-Linux-Provider/README.md

 An example project demonstrating the minimal setup required to use `PactSwift` to verify a provider.

-Verifies the contracts fetched from `Pactflow.io` pact broker and submits the verification results:
+Verifies the `AnimalClient-AnimalService.json` contract fetched from [Pactflow.io](https://pactflow.io) pact broker and submits the verification results:

 ![pactflow](./Documentation/Images/pactflow_broker.png)